 Karen grew up in New York, Connecticut and New Hampshire and moved to Niwot in 2007 with her husband and three children.
 She is a tireless volunteer in her community and has served on the board of Grassroots St. Vrain, participated in Leadership St. Vrain, co-chaired the SVVSD 2016 Bond Committee Task Force, and has been involved in the Niwot Elementary PTAC, Sunset Middle School PAC, and Niwot High School Boosters organizations.

 District: A, Term: 2012 – 2023

 Joie Siegrist was elected to her first four-year term on the Board of Education in November of 2015 after being appointed to the Board on February 22, 2012.
-She currently serves as the Board’s President.
+She currently serves as the Board’s Vice President.
 Joie serves on the Northern Colorado Worker’s Compensation Self-Insurance Pool Board, the District Finance and Audit Committee and is the Board liaison to the Lyons Board of Trustees and the Boulder County Commissioners.
 She has also served as a Board liaison to the School-to-Work Partnership, the High School Student Advisory Council, the CBOCES Board of Directors, LiveWell Longmont and Channel 8 Cable Trust Board.

 Joie has lived in Longmont for 45 years and graduated from Longmont High School.
 She and her husband have three children who attend St. Vrain Valley Schools.
 Joie is a graduate of Colorado State University and holds a Bachelor of Arts Degree in Social Sciences.